Sight-Singing Waypoints: Tonic, Dominant

 It’s a matter of gutlevel familiarity, or ken.
 1) You abstract them as a pair; 2) you use clear, simple tunes for context in which to recognize when they occur; and 3) you take the D-T Relation as your basic example of practical intervals and name them.

-“Tony and Dominic” are the place to start and devote early earwork to.
-The frequency intervals between them are 3\2 [7 frets] and 4\3 [5 frets] [higher\lower].
-Dom\Tony is among the 3\2 intervals (P5; plain fifth) in a scale.
-Tony\Dom is among the 4\3 intervals (P4; plain fourth) in a scale.
+“Tony and Dominic”– the DT Relation– is where to start and devote early earwork to.
+The frequency intervals between them are 3:2 [7 frets] and 4:3 [5 frets] [higher:lower].
+Dominant:tonic (dom’t uppermost) is among the 3:2 intervals (P5; plain fifth) in a scale: “Do you see what I see?”

 Now let tonic’ be uppermost: “… what I see?“” Tonic:dominant is a 4:3 interval (P4; plain fourth) in a scale.
 The low integers of these frequency interval ratios is the physical basis for the stability of these tonal functions and hence their wide usefulness as waypoints in the world’s musics.

 The domino-tonic relation gives you two stable waypoint landmarks for navigating all practical music.
 The major-minor Hub completes a trio of waypoints.
 The Noshvil Theory course uses the Hub in a key signature augment or stand-in, called the scale ticket.